RealityETH/subjectivocracy/docs/medium.md

 * Discuss the initial social contract with a set of principles for what people should consider when they decide what is a good branch and what isn't.
 * Make a prototype Governance DAO contract to recommend which forks to use.
 * Review and improve the prototype token contract
-* Deploy the contract on a chain, with some method of distributing the initial tokens.
+* Deploy the contract on Ethereum or ETC, with some method of distributing the initial tokens.
 * Start publishing daily bundles of facts and judgements.
 Reality Keys can do this if nobody else does.
 * Tell people about the contract.
 * Make some applications that use the token, tell people about them and start using them
 * If people are depending on a single daily bundle, break it on purpose without warning to see if they can fix it
 * Build an inter-branch market allowing people to query the most valuable branch and milk it for "objective" truth

 We need some help getting this done.
-Come and talk to us on our Gitter channel.
+Come and talk to us on our [TODO] channel.

 ### Further reading: